21 Moral Values for Kids to Build Good Character

 6. Justice

 A moral compass and a sense of justice are two of the most important values that any child must have from a young age.
-Your children must always be encouraged to speak up when they perceive a wrongdoing, for their own benefit or for the benefit of the others.
+Your children must always be encouraged to speak up when they perceive wrongdoing, for their own benefit or for the benefit of others.

 7. Honesty